MicrosoftDocs/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 ## Examples: [!INCLUDE[ssSDWfull](../../includes/sssdwfull-md.md)] and [!INCLUDE[ssPDW](../../includes/sspdw-md.md)]

-### E. Change a clustered index to a clustered columnstore index
+### A. Change a clustered index to a clustered columnstore index
  By using the CREATE CLUSTERED COLUMNSTORE INDEX statement with DROP_EXISTING = ON, you can:

 -   Change a clustered index into a clustered columnstore index.